piyushpatel2005/go-exploration/notes/maps/index.md

 }
 ```

-We can also declare and initialize a map with make function.
-We can also assign new key-value pairs using assignment operator as shown in line `9` below.
+You can also declare and initialize a map with make function.
+You can also assign new key-value pairs using assignment operator as shown in line `9` below.

 ```go
 package main